 There’s actually a whole debate as to whether the treatment is as beneficial as the hype says or if it’s just another unsubstantiated marketing scheme.

-Well, we’ve done some digging, we’ve consulted the (real) science out there.
-We have some information that should clear some doubts you may have because, in all honesty, we had some too.
+Well, we’ve done some digging, and we have some information that should clear some doubts you may have because, in all honesty, we had some too.

 Here, we’ll unravel cryotherapy and present some empirical evidence regarding its effects on the brain and body.
 More specifically, we’ll explore what happens to our bodies when undergoing the treatment, the after-effects of the treatment, as well as the optimal time exposure, temperature, and number of sessions.